JesterSe7en/Articuno/README.md

    ```
 7. **Access the web application**: Open your browser and go to `http://localhost:8080` to access the weather form.

+## Testing 🧪

+Basic unit tests are provided in the `main_test.go` file.

+To run them, run `go test` from the root directory.

 ## Usage 📝

 1. **Input a city name or ZIP code**: Navigate to the web page and enter either a city name or a ZIP code in the form.